 Many identify themselves as Muslims.
 Those who are well versed in religious matters, including the imams (religious leaders) and other mosque officials are called paki or pakil.
 The paki preside over all major rites, act as religious counselors, and conduct minor rites of thanksgiving.

 Friday prayers are performed in the parish mosque and are the climax of a weekly cycle of daily prayers.
 An annual religious calendar includes Ramadan (the ninth month in which all Muslims fast) and the prophet Mohammed's birthday.

-Some of the Central Sama are animists (believe that non-living objects have spirits).
+Almost all the Badgao hold animistic beliefs.
+They believe that non-living objects have spirits.
 Spirits of the dead are thought to remain in the vicinity of their graves.
 These spirits require offerings for appeasement.
 Some graves have reportedly become the sources of miracle working power.